bgamari/ghc-wiki-import/commentary/compiler.md

 - `-M`, the Makefile dependency generator, is also a client of the GHC API and is implemented in [compiler/main/DriverMkDepend.hs](/trac/ghc/browser/ghc/compiler/main/DriverMkDepend.hs).

+- The "one-shot" mode, where GHC compiles each file on the command line separately (eg. `ghc -c Foo.hs`).
+This mode bypasses teh GHC API, and is implemented directly on top of [HscMain](commentary/compiler/hsc-main), since it compiles only one file at a time.
+In fact, this is all that
+  GHC consisted of prior to version 5.00 when GHCi and `--make` were introduced.

-Note that since GHC is packaged as a single binary, all of these front-ends are present, and there is a single command-line interface implemented in [compiler/main/Main.hs](/trac/ghc/browser/ghc/compiler/main/Main.hs).
+GHC is packaged as a single binary in which all of these front-ends are present, selected by the command-line flags indicated above.
+There is a single command-line interface implemented in [compiler/main/Main.hs](/trac/ghc/browser/ghc/compiler/main/Main.hs).

+In adition, GHC is compiled, without its front ends, as a *library* which can be imported by any Haskell program; see Commentary/Compiler/API the GHC API?.